qtiger/yambe/README.md

 If you don't want a breadcrumb just delete the markup.

-By way of example, here is the markup which is at the head of this page
+An example of the tag on a page called Kestrel parented from a page called Birds of Prey

-`<yambe:breadcrumb>MediaWiki|MediaWiki</yambe:breadcrumb>`
+`<yambe:breadcrumb self="Lesser Kestrel">Birds_of_prey|Birds of Prey</yambe:breadcrumb>`

 The root page of the hierachy can be set up with a blank tag as it has no parent.